 The Trust owns a 70% membership interest in Damascus Centre, which is the owner of the Damascus Shopping Center.
 During fiscal 2005, in order to incentivize employees of Hekemian & Co., the Trust's Board authorized an investor group comprised principally of Hekemian employees (including Robert S. Hekemian, Robert S. Hekemian, Jr. and certain other members of the immediate family of Robert S. Hekemian) (the "Hekemian Group") to acquire a 30% equity interest in Damascus Centre through Damascus 100, LLC ("Damascus 100").
 The sale of an equity interest in Damascus Centre to Damascus 100 was completed on October 31, 2006, at a sale price of \$3,224,000, of which the Trust financed approximately \$1,451,000.
 The Trust agreed to advance to the Hekemian Group up to 50% of the amount of the equity purchase price required to be paid by them (including approximately \$1.3 million to Robert S. Hekemian, Jr., a Trustee of the Trust, and certain other members of the immediate family of Robert S. Hekemian) (the "Damascus Notes").
 These advances are in the form of secured loans that bear interest that floats at 225 basis points over the ninety (90) day LIBOR, as adjusted each November 1, February 1, May 1 and August 1.
-Payments of accrued interest are required to be made quarterly.
-No principal payments are required during the term of the Damascus Notes. except that the borrowers are required to pay to the Trust all refinancing proceeds and other cash flow they receive from their interests in Damascus Centre.
+The Damascus Notes provide for payments of accrued interest on a quarterly basis.
+No principal payments are required during the term of the Damascus Notes, except that the borrowers are required to pay to the Trust all refinancing proceeds and other cash flow they receive from their interests in Damascus Centre.
 These payments shall be applied first to accrued and unpaid interest and then any outstanding principal.
-The Damascus Notes mature at the earlier of (a) ten (10) years after issue, on September 30, 2016, or, (b) at the election of the Trust, ninety (90) days after the borrower terminates employment with Hekemian & Co., at which time all outstanding unpaid principal is due.
+The Damascus Notes were originally scheduled to mature at the earlier of (a) ten (10) years after issue, on September 30, 2016 and (b) at the election of the Trust, ninety (90) days after the borrower terminates employment with Hekemian & Co., at which time all outstanding unpaid amounts would be due.
+On June 4, 2015, the Board approved an extension of the term of each of the Damascus Notes to the earlier to occur of (a) June 19, 2018 and (b) the day that is five (5) days after the Grande Rotunda, LLC closes on a permanent mortgage loan secured by the Rotunda property.
 The loans are secured by such employees' membership interests in Damascus 100.
-During the fiscal year ended October 31, 2014, accrued and unpaid interest under the notes aggregated approximately \$249,000.
-At October 31, 2014, the outstanding principal balance on the Damascus Notes was \$1,450,858.
-Damascus Centre paid Hekemian & Co. \$111,200 in management fees during fiscal 2014, which is included in the \$1,866,000 of management fees paid by the Trust to Hekemian & Co. and Hekemian Resources during the 2014 fiscal year mentioned above, and leasing fees in the amount of \$395,850.
+During the fiscal year ended October 31, 2015, accrued and unpaid interest under the notes aggregated approximately \$285,000.
+At October 31, 2015, the outstanding principal balance on the Damascus Notes was \$1,450,858.
+Damascus Centre paid Hekemian & Co. approximately \$121,000 in management fees during fiscal 2015, which is included in the \$1,899,000 of management fees paid by the Trust to Hekemian & Co. and Hekemian Resources during the 2015 fiscal year mentioned above, and leasing fees in the amount of approximately \$2,600.